theSKa/CV/readme.md

 ### (2014-) Web Development

 #### Megaphone
-You read the previous paragraph, right?
+You read the previous section, right?
 Well, that.

 ### (2014) Makers Academy